Amplitude Ratios and Neural Network Quantum States: Postselection Gadgets

-\begin{proof} For every non-$\star$ bit of $r$, introduce a hidden node $g$ and attach it to the corresponding visible node.
+\begin{proof} The following proof uses notation used in Sec.~\ref{Sec:NQS}.
+For every non-$\star$ bit of $r$, introduce a hidden node $g$ and attach it to the corresponding visible node.
 Set the bias on this hidden node to $i(\pi/ 4)$ and couple it to the visible node with strength $-i(\pi/4) r_i$ (see Fig.~\ref{fig:proof-diagram}).
 This gives:

-Let $F$ be the event~\footnote{An event $F \subseteq \Omega$ is a subset of domain $\Omega$ of the probability distribution. } that $v_1 = r_1, v_2 = r_2 \ldots, v_k = r_k$.
+Let $F$ be the event\footnote{An event $F \subseteq \Omega$ is a subset of domain $\Omega$ of the probability distribution. } that $v_1 = r_1, v_2 = r_2 \ldots, v_k = r_k$.
 Because $2\cosh \left(i \pi/2\right) =0$, we have that:

 Let $E \subseteq \lbrace -1, +1 \rbrace^n$ be an arbitrary event.
 We have that:

 From Eq.~\ref{Eq:conditions}, it follows that:

 and